Whistleblower Information

 The first potential legal violation is both straightforward and readily provable.
 Imaging technologists have been instructed by management to write the physician interpretations on behalf of the reading physicians, without any input from those physicians at any point in the process.
 I have been informed by multiple sources that it is unlawful for imaging technologists to interpret the findings of an imaging exam and that doing so would constitute a violation of the False Claims Act (FCA).
 I have not verified this with any state or federal governments.

-Here is our report writing process.
-The image below is a recreation of our report writing software interface.
+Here is the report writing process in question.
+The image below is a recreation of the report writing software interface.
 It displays three sections labeled Examination Findings (1), Technologist Impressions (2), and Physician Summary (3).

 Sample Image